 The first story did the most damage as it warned of slumping sales just ahead of the company’s earnings report.
 The Wal-Mart share (NYSE: WMT) price began a 3.8% decline from the time the story broke on Feb.
 15 until Wal-Mart addressed the concerns during its quarterly earnings call on Feb.
 21. The loss has been recovered.

 Alan Ellstrand, University of Arkansas professor and expert in corporate governance, said it’s rare for Wal-Mart to experience a breach of trust given its tightly knit culture.
 He said unlike the whistle blower, this leak looks to have come from someone with a personal axe to grind, as the contents of the email were reportedly personal notes passed off as minutes from an official meeting.

 Ellstrand said Wal-Mart and other companies that face this type of breach have to work quickly to repair any damage to corporate credibility and the risk of future leaks.

 “Companies have to act fast when this happens within a group of chosen leaders.
 That means sending strong signals that such breaches in loyalty will not be tolerated,” he said.

 Johnson agrees it’s important for companies to handle information leaks and breaches of trust as quickly as possible by locating the source, but also more importantly reinforcing the company’s corporate culture and protocol.

-Financial analysts with CNBC recently praised Wal-Mart officials for how they addressed the media claims and for putting them in context.
-Investors likely concurred as the Wal-Mart share price has rallied to close Tuesday at $73.72, up 46 cents on the day, and up from the $71.39 level before the leak was revealed.
+Financial analysts with CNBC recently praised Wal-Mart officials for how they addressed the media claims and putting them in context.
+Investors likely concur as the Wal-Mart share price has rallied to close Tuesday at $73.72, up 46 cents on the day, and up from the $71.39 level before the leak was revealed.

 Johnson said the larger the company the more systemic the risk for disloyalty which makes stoking the fire of corporate culture all the more important.